shown in other instead.

 For visual representation, UNIGINE uses a standard perspective projection.
 The orthogonal projection is also available.

 In UNIGINE, the way how the world is seen is based on the 3 entities:

 - A camera is a structure containing 2 matrices: view and projection.
 Through this structure, you set the camera parameters: field of view, masks, near and far clipping planes, and post materials.
 Then, the camera is passed to a Viewport that will render an image from this camera.
 The camera is assigned to a Player, that will further control its position.

 - A viewport receives a camera and renders an image from it on the screen.
 In addition, it provides all functions of the main renderer, for example, cube maps rendering, stereo rendering, panoramic rendering and so on.

 - A player is a node controlled via the input devices (keyboard, mouse, joystick).
 It has a camera assigned.
 Once a player has changed its position, its internal camera's view matrix will be changed as well.

 Lighting in your worlds is created by placing Light Sources.
 These nodes contain parameters, which determine various light characteristics, such as brightness, color, etc. You can also use physically-based parameters, like color temperature and illuminance, to set up your lights.

 There are different kinds of lights and they emit light in different ways.
-A light bulb, for example, emits light in all directions - in UNIGINE it is represented by the omni light.
-A projector, or car headlights emit a cone of light in certain direction - projected light.
+A light bulb, for example, emits light in all directions — in UNIGINE it is represented by the omni light.
+A projector or car headlights emit a cone of light in a certain direction — projected light.
 Light beams that come from the sun appear to be parallel, as their source is located so far away.
-To simulate this type of lighting in UNIGINE the world light is used.
+To simulate this type of lighting in UNIGINE, the world light is used.

 To learn more about lighting in UNIGINE, see the Lighting Video Tutorial.